ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 See the [Set-Mailbox](https://docs.microsoft.com/powershell/module/exchange/mailboxes/set-mailbox) article for more information about the parameters related to email forwarding.

-## Determining if a user deleted email items
+## Determine if a user deleted email items

 Starting in January 2019, Microsoft is turning on mailbox audit logging by default for all Office 365 and Microsoft organizations.
-This means that certain actions performed by mailbox owners are automatically logged, and the corresponding mailbox audit records will be available when you search for them in the mailbox audit log.
+This means that certain actions performed by mailbox owners are automatically logged, and the corresponding mailbox audit records are available when you search for them in the mailbox audit log.
 Before mailbox auditing was turned on by default, you had to manually enable it for every user mailbox in your organization.

 The mailbox actions logged by default include the SoftDelete and HardDelete mailbox actions performed by mailbox owners.
-This means you can use the use the following steps to search the audit log for events related to deleted email items.
+This means you can use the following steps to search the audit log for events related to deleted email items.
 For for more information about mailbox auditing on by default, see [Manage mailbox auditing](enable-mailbox-auditing.md).

 Here's how to configure an audit log search query for this scenario:

-**Activities** - Under **Exchange mailbox activities**, select one or both of the following activities:
+**Activities:** Under **Exchange mailbox activities**, select one or both of the following activities:

-- **Deleted messages from Deleted Items folder** -  This activity corresponds to the **SoftDelete** mailbox auditing action.
+- **Deleted messages from Deleted Items folder:** This activity corresponds to the **SoftDelete** mailbox auditing action.
 This activity is also logged when a user permanently deletes an item by selecting it and pressing **Shift+Delete**.
 After an item is permanently deleted, the user can recover it until the deleted item retention period expires.

-- **Purged messages from mailbox** - This activity corresponds to the **HardDelete** mailbox auditing action.
+- **Purged messages from mailbox:** This activity corresponds to the **HardDelete** mailbox auditing action.
 This is logged when a user purges an item from the Recoverable Items folder.
 Admins can use the Content Search tool in the security and compliance center to search for and recover purged items until the deleted item retention period expires or longer if the user's mailbox is on hold.

-**Start date** and **End date** - Select a date range that's applicable to your investigation.
+**Start date** and **End date:** Select a date range that's applicable to your investigation.

-**Users** - If you select a user in this field, the audit log search tool will return audit records for email items that were deleted (SoftDeleted or HardDeleted) by the user you specify.
-In some cases, the user who deletes an email might not be the mailbox owner.
+**Users:** If you select a user in this field, the audit log search tool returns audit records for email items that were deleted (SoftDeleted or HardDeleted) by the user you specify.
+Sometimes the user who deletes an email might not be the mailbox owner.

-**File, folder, or site** - Leave this field blank.
+**File, folder, or site:** Leave this field blank.

 After you run the search, you can filter the search results to display the audit records for soft-deleted items or for hard-deleted items.
 Click the audit record to display the **Details** flyout page, and then click **More information**.
 Additional information about the deleted item, such as the subject line and the location of the item when it was deleted, is displayed in the **AffectedItems** field.
 The following screenshots show an example of the **AffectedItems** field from a soft-deleted item and a hard-deleted item.